 Speeding or distracted driving tickets can result in higher car insurance rates because many Mississippi car insurance companies see these drivers as a higher risk.
 The same holds true for drivers involved in accidents related to distracted driving.
 In 2018 in Mississippi, there were 597 accidents involving distracted driving.

 The effects of a speeding or distracted driving ticket may disappear quickly for first-time offenders, but could last much longer for drivers with more than one of these tickets on their driving record.
 Therefore, to find cheap car insurance with a ticket in Mississippi, speak with several Mississippi car insurance companies and get personalized quotes.
 Each company evaluates tickets differently, so having a number of quotes could help you find cheap insurance.

 Many Mississippi car insurance companies utilize credit scores in evaluating drivers who apply for car insurance quotes.
-The rule of thumb is, the higher the credit score, the lower risk the driver.
+The rule of thumb is, the higher the credit score, the lower the risk the driver will file a claim.
 In Mississippi, the average credit score is 667.